harendra-shakya/smart-contracts-for-developers/README.md

 1. **Multi-Signature Wallets:** Construct a multi-signature wallet contract that requires multiple parties to sign off on transactions before they are executed.
 This adds an extra layer of security, especially for projects with large funds.

-1. **Staking Contracts:** Develop staking contracts that allow token holders to lock up their tokens and receive rewards for participating in the network's consensus or governance processes.
+1. **Staking/Time-Locked Contracts:** Develop staking contracts that allow token holders to lock up their tokens and receive rewards for participating in the network's consensus or governance processes.

 1. **Oracle Contracts:** Implement oracle contracts that fetch real-world data and feed it into the blockchain.
 Oracles are critical for smart contracts that rely on external information.